workingDog/scalakml/README.md

 ## Issues:
-  One current major issue is scala does not preserve CDATA, such that angle brackets are corrupted to ""&lt;"" and ""&gt;"" Google Earth does not like that.
+  One current major issue is scala does not preserve CDATA, such that angle brackets are corrupted and Google Earth does not like that.

 ## Status